Nikki Catsouras photographs controversy: Legal action by the family

 The Catsouras family sued the California Highway Patrol and the two dispatch supervisors responsible for leaking the photographs in the Superior Court of California for Orange County.
 Initially, a judge ruled that it would be appropriate to move forward with the family's legal case against the CHP for leaking the photographs.

 An internal investigation led the CHP to issue a formal apology and take action to prevent similar occurrences in the future, after discovering that departmental policy had been violated by the two dispatch supervisors.
-O'Donnell was suspended for 25 days without pay, and Reich quit soon after, "for unrelated reasons", according to his lawyer.
+O'Donnell was suspended for 25 days without pay, and Reich quit soon after due to unrelated reasons, according to his lawyer.
 When the defendants moved for summary judgment, Judge Steven L. Perk dismissed the case against the Department of the California Highway Patrol after both Reich and O'Donnell were removed as defendants.
 Judge Perk ruled that the two were not under any responsibility for protecting the privacy of the Catsouras family, effectively ending the basis for the case.
 The superior court judge who dismissed the case ruled in March 2008 that while the dispatchers' conduct was "utterly reprehensible", there was no law that allowed it to be punishable.

 The CHP sent websites "cease and desist" notices in an effort to get the photos off the Internet.
 The Catsouras family hired ReputationDefender to help remove the photos, to little avail.
 The organization estimated it had persuaded websites to remove 2,500 instances of the photos, but conceded that complete removal from the internet would be impossible.
 Attorney and blogger Ted Frank wrote that even though the media were sympathetic to the parents' plight, "the Streisand effect has resulted in far more dissemination of the gruesome photos".

 On February 1, 2010, it was reported that the California Court of Appeal for the Fourth District had reversed Judge Perk's grant of summary judgment, and instead ruled that the Catsouras family did have the right to sue the defendants for negligence and intentional infliction of emotional distress.
 Calling the actions of O'Donnell and Reich "vulgar" and "morally deficient", the court stated: